openshift/assisted-service/docs/user-guide/README.md

 ### Infrastructure Operator

 Please refer to [Infrastructure Operator installation](infrastructure-operator-olm.md) for more information on installing the Hive integration flavour of Assisted Installer via OLM.

+### Using Assisted Installer hosted in console.redhat.com with local image registry

+Please refer to [Saas + on premise registry](cloud-with-mirror.md) for more information on installing an OCP cluster leveraging the [console.redhat.com](https://console.redhat.com) Assisted Installer with a local mirror registry.